 1. Create a calm, sophisticated finish with sleek shutters

-White shutters make a stylish and sophisticated addition to a home office, offering privacy and interest without sacrificing light.
+White shutters make stylish and sophisticated window treatment ideas anywhere in the home and especially in a WFH space, offering privacy and interest without sacrificing light.
 Choose narrow slats with a push rod like in these shutters for a traditional look; wider slats and a concealed push rod will look more contemporary, and let in more light.

 Pair with statement lighting – like these Titan Pendant Lights (opens in new tab) from Original BTC – and furniture with simple silhouettes for a smart and subtly industrial finish.

-Find out all you need to know about choosing roller blinds in our advice feature.
+- All you need to know about choosing the best roller blinds in our advice feature.

-If you like the idea of a light-toned and spacious-feeling home office, but want to incorporate at least a little colour or pattern, using window treatments to do so is a wise move.
+If you like the idea of a light-toned and spacious-feeling home office, but want to incorporate at least a little color or pattern, using window treatments to do so is a wise move.
 Why?
-Putting pattern at a window in fittings that can be drawn or raised will minimise its distracting impact during the day while you're working; at night, it will make the room feel dressed and cosy.
+Putting pattern at a window in fittings that can be drawn or raised will minimize its distracting impact during the day while you're working; at night, it will make the room feel dressed and cozy.

 For a home office with a more traditional feel, consider opting for dark wood shutters.

-Opting for a light coloured blind with a subtle – possibly grey toned pattern – is an easy way to incorporate interest into an office without compromising the minimalist, distraction-free feel that so many of use crave while working.
-Find similar designs at Hillarys Blinds.
+Opting for a light colored blind with a subtle – possibly gray toned pattern – is an easy way to incorporate interest when working with small home office ideas – without compromising the minimalist, distraction-free feel that so many of use crave while working.
+Find similar designs at Hillarys Blinds (opens in new tab).

-In a contemporary home office, it doesn't get much better than bare windows, especially metal framed windows, and especially if they're overlooking a green, calm-inducing space.
+In a contemporary home office, it doesn't get much better than bare types of windows, especially metal framed windows, and especially if they're overlooking a green, calm-inducing space.

-A window treatment with a stylish repeat pattern is perfect for injecting subtle colour into a home office that's in need of a little life.
+A window treatment with a stylish repeat pattern is perfect for injecting subtle color into a home office that's in need of a little life.

 If you're looking for a window treatment that offers some privacy without sacrificing light, window film could be the solution for you.